How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 Method 7.
 Uninstall Apps You No Longer Need

-If you have installed some programs that were used to solve your problem but now you no longer need them, you can uninstall them to free up space on your C drive.
+If you've installed programs that are no longer needed, you can uninstall them to free up space on your C drive.

 Step 1.
-Right-click on the Windows Start menu and click on Programs and Features.
+To access the Programs and Features window, right-click on the Windows Start menu and click on Programs and Features.

 Step 2.
-Then right-click on the program you no longer need and select "Uninstall."
+To remove a program, right-click on it and select "Uninstall."

 Method 8.
 Disable Hibernation Mode